Presenteeism: Productivity loss

 One consequence of presenteeism is productivity loss, and scholars have attempted to estimate these productivity numbers.
 While examining productivity decrements, however, it is implied that losses are measured relative to not having a particular sickness or health issue.
 Furthermore, in comparison to being absent from a job, those exhibiting presenteeism may be far more productive.
 Nonetheless, a large study by Goetzel et al. estimated that on average in the United States, an employee's presenteeism costs or lost on-the-job productivity are approximately $255.
 Furthermore, the authors concluded that of all the health related costs faced by employers, one fifth to three fifths of those expenses could be attributable to on-the-job productivity losses.
 Complementing that study, Schultz and Edington provided a detailed review of the effects of certain health conditions on productivity.
 These authors examined conditions such as allergies, arthritis, chronic pain, diabetes, and mental health disorders.
-The studies in the review showed, for example, that increases in pollen are associated with decreased performance.
+The studies in the review showed, for example, that increases in pollen (a common allergen) are associated with decreased performance.
 Moreover, Schultz and Edington noted that chronic pain had to be studied more thoroughly to better understand its effects on productivity.